gcsrp/gcsrp.github.io/_pages/partners.md

 ### GameChanger
 #### @ayeai

-GameChanger is a cognitive edutech organization and the primary technical partners for Project Vikram.
+GameChanger is a cognitive edutech organization and the primary technical partners for GameChanger.

 ## &#10070;